carla-simulator/carla-autoware/README.md

 ### Run the agent

-1. Run CARLA in a docker container.
+1. Run a CARLA server.

+You can either run the CARLA server in your host machine or within a container.
 To start a CARLA server within a docker container run the following command:

 ```sh
 docker run -p 2000-2002:2000-2002 --runtime=nvidia --gpus all carlasim/carla:latest